EventStore/documentation/docs/tutorials/HTTP_Connector.md

 ### **Step 5: Add events in EventStoreDB**

-You will now add events to EventStoreDB and transmit them to the endpoint through the HTTP sink connector.
+You will now add events to EventStoreDB and transmit them to the endpoint through the HTTP Sink connector.

 **5.1:** Navigate to the EventStoreDB UI (located at localhost:2113).